-In the recent past, an increasing preference for low-cost - medium-life non-subsidy products are observed.
+In the recent past, an increasing preference for low-cost-medium-life non-subsidy products are observed.
 The Company has its readiness to address these requirements.

-Considering that natural resources like land and water are limited and cannot be increased, there is an imminent need to address the key challenges surrounding the agriculture sector which include innovation in technology and mechanisation with increased penetration.
-The Company has developed capabilities to cater to the technology needs of the farmers through its collaborations and tie-ups with various partners in this space.
+Considering the impact and ever staring water crisis Micro Irrigation creates a strong case to address the key challenges surrounding the agriculture sector which include, innovation in technology and mechanisation with increased penetration.
+The Company is working on technology solutions for the farmers through its collaborations and tie-ups with various partners in this space.

-Given the future scarcity and pressure on the reduction in the availability of water for Agriculture and the role of Micro Irrigation in improving water use efficiency as well as productivity, the demand for MI systems in agriculture will not diminish; it will indeed increase.
-Even though surface irrigation will still dominate as the primary irrigation method for some years, the efforts of the Government agencies to include connection to on-farm water management will further improve the scope for Micro Irrigation, and the area under micro-irrigation will continue to expand.
+With only 15% penetration of Micro Irrigation, Surface irrigation will still dominate as the primary irrigation method for some years, the efforts of the Government agencies to create policies that include connection of surface water to on-farm water management will further improve the scope for Micro Irrigation, and the area under micro-irrigation will continue to expand.